Skip to main content

 Sequence/Sub-Plan

 A subdivision of a major in which there are specific requirements.
 Sequences of the same major generally share a common core within a major.
 Sequences are designated on university transcripts.
-The offering of a new sequence needs approval beyond the University Curriculum Committee.
+The offering of a new sequence needs approval beyond the Undergraduate or Graduate Curriculum Committees.

 Concentration